-- Chapter 1, "An Introduction to Java in the Database," provides an overview of Java in Adaptive Server, including a "questions and answers" section for both novice and experienced Java users. - Chapter 2, "Preparing for and Maintaining Java in the Database," describes the Java runtime environment and the steps for enabling Java on the server and installing Java classes. - Chapter 3, "Using Java Classes in SQL," describes how to use Java-SQL classes in your Adaptive Server database. - Chapter 4, "Data Access Using JDBC," describes how you use a JDBC driver (on the server or on the client) to perform SQL operations in Java. - Chapter 5, "SQLJ Functions and Stored Procedures," describes how you can enclose and use Java methods in SQL wrappers. - Chapter 6, "Introduction to XML in the Database," provides an overview of XML and the methods for storing XML documents in Adaptive Server and generating them from SQL data. - Chapters 7, 8, and 9 describe other ways that you can use XML in the Adaptive Server database. - Chapter 7, "Selecting Data with XQL," describes how to select raw data from Adaptive Server using the XQL language and display it as an XML document.
+- Chapter 1, "An Introduction to Java in the Database," provides an overview of Java in Adaptive Server, including a "questions and answers" section for both novice and experienced Java users. - Chapter 2, "Preparing for and Maintaining Java in the Database," describes the Java runtime environment and the steps for enabling Java on the server and installing Java classes. - Chapter 3, "Using Java Classes in SQL," describes how to use Java-SQL classes in your Adaptive Server database. - Chapter 4, "Data Access Using JDBC," describes how you use a JDBC driver (on the server or on the client) to perform SQL operations in Java. - Chapter 5, "SQLJ Functions and Stored Procedures," describes how you can enclose and use Java methods in SQL wrappers. - Chapter 6, "Debugging Java in the Database," describes how you use the Sybase debugger with Java. - Chapter 7, "Network Access Using java.net," describes how you can use java.net, a package that allows you to create networking applications over TCP/IP.
+It enables classes running in Adaptive Server to access different kinds of servers. - Chapter 8, "Reference Topics," provides information about datatype mapping, Java-SQL syntax, and other useful information.